erkyrath/BBLM-Inform7/README.txt

 complete as the syntax-coloring in the I7 IDEs.
 This module currently handles comments (including nested comments), strings, string substitutions, section headers, and I6 inclusions.
-Sections will be listed in the editor's "Functions" menu.
+Sections will be listed in the editor's "Functions" menu, and are also foldable.

-(Sections do not currently support code folding, although I should look at that.)

 If you're reading this file because you want to install the module, you've got the wrong download!
 This is the source code.
 The compiled,